Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 saves disk space (the IP Cache can grow large, especially if your design uses many IP modules).

-#### HDL Hardware Flow
-To generate the hardware image, specify the platform in the Target pane and select the Create Testbench option in the HDL Settings panel.
-The HDL hardware flow is only supported for Versal® devices.

-##### Generate Hardware Validation Code
-When enabled, Vitis Model Composer generates code to be used for hardware validation.

-##### HW System Type
-Choose between Baremetal or Linux hardware validation flow.

-##### Target
-Specify the target for hardware validation flow.

-##### Common SW Dir
-Provide the path to the folder containing the Petalinux common images.
-This option is only enabled when a Linux HW System Type is selected.

-##### Target SDK Dir
-Provide the path to the folder containing the target SDK.
-This option is only enabled when a Linux HW System Type is selected.

-##### Generate (BOOT.BIN/SD card image) after code generation
-When enabled, a BOOT.BIN (for baremetal HW system) or SD card image (for Linux HW system) will be generated after code generation.

 ## Settings for HLS Subsystems
 ##### Target
 Select IP Catalog to export the design to the Vivado IP Catalog.
 After